sitegeist/Sitegeist.Monocle/README.md

 mind but the implementation is Coding-Style and Template-Engine agnostic.
 You can use Monocle to render Fluid based Prototypes without any limitation.

+## Installation

+Sitegeist.Monocle is available via packagist. `"sitegeist/monocle" : "~4.0"` to the require section of the composer.json
+or run `composer require sitegeist/monocle`.

+We use semantic-versioning so every breaking change will increase the major-version number.

 ## Usage

 ### Create items for the styleguide